 - Loyalty.
 You already know that the success of your business depends on customer loyalty.
 You should also consider that your customers expect loyalty from you as well.
 Stay true to your word.
 Don’t over-promise and under-deliver.
 Be honest.

 Understanding what your customers want is the first step in delivering what they need.
 It won’t be easy.
-Creating customer loyalty has to be part of your ongoing employee training program and, most importantly, part of your culture.
+Creating customer loyalty has to be part of your ongoing employee training program and, most importantly, part of your company culture.